 SEE: Top Windows 10 run commands (free PDF) (TechRepublic)

-Nadella also shed light on the rate at whichwere being added to Teams: more than 100 new capabilities were added over the past six months, including breakout rooms, meeting recaps, and even bigger meetings.
+Nadella also shed light on the rate at which new features were being added to Teams: more than 100 new capabilities were added over the past six months, including breakout rooms, Together mode, meeting recaps, Tasks in Teams, Lists, and even bigger meetings.

 Wellbeing tools have also been a focus for Teams in recent months, and Nadella suggested this would be a priority for the platform going forward.
 “We are innovating with new experiences to help people prioritize wellbeing in the flow of work,” Microsoft’s CEO said.